 Beat the records - with seed taken from a record-breaking pumpkin weighing over 1200lb, you'll be in with a chance!
-Ian Paton and his twin brother Stuart currently hold the record for the heaviest pumpkin grown in the UK with a fruit weighing in at an amazing 1,504lb.
+Ian Paton and his twin brother Stuart currently hold the record for the heaviest pumpkin grown in the UK.
 So why not try and grow a whopper with these special pumpkin seeds?
 Maybe you'll smash the British, European or even the World record!
-Height: 45cm (18”).
+Height: 45cm (18").
 Spread: 4m (13').

 Culinary note: Some parts of these flowers are edible.
 For more details about edible flowers click here.

 Sow pumpkin seed indoors from April to May for transplanting later on.
 Sow pumpkins seeds on their sides in small 7.5cm (3") pots of seed compost at a depth of about 2.5cm (1").
 Place in a propagator or seal pots inside a plastic bag at a temperature of 20-25C (68-77F) until germination which takes 5-7 days.
 Do not exclude light, as this helps germination.
 Once germinated, grow pumpkins on in cooler conditions until all risk of frost has passed and pumpkin plants are large enough to be transplanted outdoors.
 Gradually acclimatise them to outdoor conditions over 7 - 10 days before planting pumpkins outdoors in warm, well drained, humus rich soil in full sun, with shelter from winds.
 Choose a spot that receives at least 6 hours of direct sun per day.

 Alternatively direct sow pumpkins outdoors from late May to June at a depth of 2.5cm (1") and a distance of 2m (6 ½') - 3m (10') apart depending on the variety.
 Sow 2 seeds per hole and thin out the weakest seedling per station after germination.